C360Studio/semdocs/docs/basics/01-what-is-semstreams.md

 ## The Core Concept

-SemStreams automatically builds entity graphs from your event streams.
+SemStreams automatically builds semantic knowledge graphs from your event streams.

 As events flow through your components: